Machine learning for fraud detection

 How to Detect Fraud Using Machine Learning?

-Understanding of how ML enables a fraud detection dataset is impossible without learning the fraud-specific data science techniques.
+Understanding of how ML enables a fraud detection dataset is impossible without learning the fraud-specific data science techniques, which often involve data exploration and mining.
 Otherwise, ML may go in the wrong direction, failing the initial task of fraud detection and letting fraudulent activities pass unnoticed.
 Here are some popular approaches to designing ML-enhanced fraud detection tools.

 Machine Learning in Fraud Detection: Industry Experience

 Fraud identification has become imperative not only in traditional commercial spheres such as e-commerce or banking.
+In banking, alongside fraud detection, strategies to elevate customer retention are also crucial.
 It has gone far beyond economics, reaching such aspects of human lives as medical care, insurance, and personal data.
 In the times when personal data becomes the most valuable asset, fraud detection with sophisticated (and continually improving) algorithms is imperative to meet the challenge of the coming years – the rise of cybercrime.
 Here are some industry experiences regarding fraud detection and failures within the past years in the healthcare, banking, and e-commerce sectors – the ones most exposed to cybercriminal activities.

 Fraud detection for medical claims and healthcare